ubclaunchpad/Essentially/backend/README.md

 1. make sure you are in the `backend` directory

-2. Run `node get_article_text.js` to run the server
+2. Run `nodemon get_article_text.ts` to run the server

 3. the server will run on `http://localhost:3000/`

 ###### Note

-- _The server needs to be stopped and restarted every time a change is made to the backend JS file
+- server does not need to be restarted every time a change is made with nodemon

 ## Learn More